Search underway for elderly woman who went missing in Lauderhill

 LAUDERHILL, FLA.
 (WSVN) - Police seek the public’s help in their search for an elderly woman who went missing in Lauderhill.

-According to Lauderhill Police, 78-year-old Ruby Harris was last seen walking away from her home near the 4200 block of Northwest 25th Street around 12:30 p.m., Saturday.
+According to Lauderhill Police, Ruby Harris was last seen walking away from her home near the 4200 block of Northwest 25th Street, at around 12:30 p.m., Saturday.

-Surveillance video obtained shows her carrying a handbag over her right shoulder, walking along Northwest 25th Street going westbound.
+Surveillance video shows the 78-year-old carrying a handbag over her right shoulder as she headed westbound along Northwest 25th Street.

-She was last seen wearing a brown hat, a flowery shirt and skirt.
+She was last seen wearing a brown hat, a flowery shirt and a skirt.

-Anyone with information on her whereabouts is asked to contact Detective Richard Clarke at (954) 497-4713.
+Officials urge anyone with information on her whereabouts to contact Lauderhill Police detective Richard Clarke at 954-497-4713.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.